NicoD/JBA/README.md

 Also, the code has not be yet optimize.

-##Compatiblity##
+##Project build###
+The project build use google closure compiler to minify/optimize the src into the bin directory.
+There is a build.xml.example file to contains the closure compiler configuration

+###Compatiblity###

-Chrome 20.0 and >
+ * Chrome 20.0 and >
-Firefox 13.0.1 and >
+ * Firefox 13.0.1 and >
-Should be compatible with previous version of this browsers (not tested)
+ * Should be compatible with previous version of this browsers (not tested)

+@see https://developer.mozilla.org/en/JavaScript_typed_arrays#Compatibility for ArrayBuffer compatibility

-JBAjax not Compatible with IE
+ * JBAjax not Compatible with IE

 ###Tests###